This post presents a world model that predicts how humans manipulate objects from a single image and an action sequence.

 The loss sums over frames, each with its own sampled noise level:

 The trickiest part was converting pretrained weights to causal.
-Video diffusion models like DynamiCrafter use symmetric temporal convolutions—a kernel that looks at frames before and after the current frame.
+Video diffusion models like DynamiCrafter use symmetric temporal convolutions, kernels that look at frames before and after the current frame.
 Simply zeroing the future-looking weights destroys learned dynamics.
-Instead, I used an extrapolative transformation: for a kernel $[w_0, w_1, w_2]$, the causal version becomes $[0, w_0 - w_2, w_1 + 2w_2]$.
+Instead, an extrapolative transformation works: for a kernel $[w_0, w_1, w_2]$, the causal version becomes $[0, w_0 - w_2, w_1 + 2w_2]$.
 This preserves the effective temporal receptive field while enforcing strict causality.

 Adapting to Human Manipulation

 Most world models target robot arms with 7-DOF action spaces.
-I wanted to model human bimanual manipulation—two hands working together on deformable objects.
+The goal here was to model human bimanual manipulation: two hands working together on deformable objects.
 This required designing a new action representation.

-I collected 5,248 episodes of bimanual t-shirt folding using UMI-style grippers (details in the SF Fold dataset post).
+The training data consists of 5,248 episodes of bimanual t-shirt folding captured with UMI-style grippers.
 The fisheye camera provides a wide field of view that captures both hands throughout the manipulation.
 Training ran at 320×512 resolution with batch size 2, gradient accumulation, learning rate 1e-5, and FP16 mixed precision.

 What the Model Learned